amharfm/percymon-gen7/README.md

 # percymon-gen7
-an unmerged (yet?) update to rameshvarun's Percymon
+an unmerged (yet?) update to rameshvarun's Percymon, so that it's compatible with Zarel's showdown

 # Updates are marked with //@@ or // @@ (i forgot lol)